Inferring couplings in networks across order-disorder phase transitions: Introduction

 Recent work suggests that sequence data are drawn from distributions poised at the onset of order~\cite{Tang:17,Tang:20}.
-This regime sits at the boundary of the two phases, thus minimizing the detrimental effects from thermal noise while avoiding precipitation of macroscopic order.
-In fact signatures of criticality---a defining property of a type of phase transitions---appear ubiquitous across a wide variety of biological systems~\cite{Mora:11,Bialek:17}, including antibody diversity~\cite{Mora:10}, genetic regulations~\cite{Nykter:08,Krotov:14}, neural networks~\cite{Levina:07,Chialvo:10,Tkacik:13,Tkacik:15,Mora:15,Chen:19,Meshulam:19}, behaviors of individuals~\cite{Costa:19} and those of groups~\cite{Bialek:14,Attanasi:14a,Attanasi:14b}.
-This apparent ubiquity has inspired a search for the origin of this behavior~\cite{Schwab:14,Aitchison:16,Morrell:20} as well as work that attempts to uncover its function~\cite{Meijers:21} However the structure of data distributions alone cannot capture the complete phenomenology of inference and, as such, cannot explain the success of DCA.
+This regime sits at the boundary of the two phases, thus minimising the detrimental effects from thermal noise while avoiding precipitation of macroscopic order.
+In fact signatures of criticality{\textemdash}a defining property of a type of phase transitions{\textemdash}appear ubiquitous across a wide variety of biological systems~\cite{Mora:11,Bialek:17}, including antibody diversity~\cite{Mora:10}, genetic regulations~\cite{Nykter:08,Krotov:14}, neural networks~\cite{Levina:07,Chialvo:10,Tkacik:13,Tkacik:15,Mora:15,Chen:19,Meshulam:19}, behaviours of individuals~\cite{Costa:19} and those of groups~\cite{Bialek:14,Attanasi:14a,Attanasi:14b}.
+This apparent ubiquity has inspired a search for the origin of this behaviour~\cite{Schwab:14,Aitchison:16,Morrell:20} as well as work that attempts to uncover its function~\cite{Meijers:21}.
+However the structure of data distributions alone cannot capture the complete phenomenology of inference and as such cannot explain the success of DCA relative to local-statistics-based methods.

-Understanding inference, and its bias \cite{Das:20,Kleeorin:21}, requires an investigation of the interplay between statistical models, inference methods and data structure~\cite{Zdeborova:20}.
-Statistical physics models are ideally suited for this purpose for three main reasons.
-First, they often encompass the statistical models used in practice; for example, Potts models in DCA~\cite{Weigt:09,Morcos:11}.
-Second, they enjoy a number of well-studied inference methods owing to a long history of inverse statistical physics problems~\cite{Roudi:09,Nguyen:17,Cocco:18}.
-Third, they provide a controlled and physically motivated way to tune data structure across phase transitions, separating qualitatively distinct regimes.